This blog may contain affiliate links. Read our disclosure policy for more info.

 The last ferry back to Mapua departs at 4.10 pm, and then in the evening I recommend rewarding yourself for your cycling prowess with a visit to the Golden Bear Brewing Company.
 They have a great range of core beers and some fun seasonal ones to try, and a yummy Tex-Mex bar food menu.

 I highly recommend that you take some extra time and make stops along the way – you’ll definitely want to enjoy the views and perhaps enjoy a hike on the Governors Bay Walking Track.
 If you love adorable small towns – make a pit stop in Havelock for lunch (keep reading for more info on Havelock!).

 Check out our complete road trip guide for this drive for lots of ideas of where to stop!

 Then once you finish the drive, make sure to check out all the fun things to do in Picton!
-This small coastal town is gorgeous and full of neat experiences like joining the local postman on his delivery route on a mail boat cruise to checking out the many wildlife sanctuaries and even swimming with wild dolphins, you’re sure to keep busy while visiting Picton.
+This small coastal town is gorgeous and full of neat experiences like joining the local postman on his delivery route on a mail boat cruise to checking out the many amazing vineyards on a wine tour, and even going on a cruise to spot the three types of dolphins around here, you’re sure to keep busy while visiting Picton.